ajoberstar/grgit/README.md

 ![CI](https://github.com/ajoberstar/grgit/workflows/CI/badge.svg)

+> [!NOTE]
-**NOTE:** As of 5.0.0, grgit is published to Maven Central
+> * As of 5.0.0, grgit is only published to Maven Central

 ## Project Status

 My opinion is that grgit no longer serves a useful purpose in the Gradle ecosystem, given the evolution towards Kotlin DSL and the stronger preference to move build logic into plugins.

 However, I understand the backwards compatibility need, so I'm not immediately stopping maintenance.
-I do consider the plugin feature frozen, and don't anticipate doing any work outside of updating dependencies and limited work to maintain compatibility with new versions of Gradle.
+I do consider the plugin **feature frozen**, and don't anticipate doing any work outside of updating dependencies and limited work to maintain compatibility with new versions of Gradle.

 For my own sake, I've already decoupled reckon (which I don't plan to deprecate/archive) from grgit.
 I anticipate doing the same with gradle-git-publish, but I haven't had the time yet.

 For more background on this see my [Don't commit to grgit](https://andrewoberstar.com/posts/2024-04-02-dont-commit-to-grgit/) blog post.

-## Getting Help or Contributing
+## Getting Help

-**IMPORANT:** I consider this plugin feature complete and don't spend a lot of time on maintenance due to other time commitments.
-While, I will eventually get to issues or PRs raised, **do not** expect a timely response.
-I'm not trying to be rude or dismissive, I only get back to this project periodically (on the order of _months_, in many cases).
-Please set your expectations appropriately as you file issues or open PRs.

-Please use the repo's [issues](https://github.com/ajoberstar/grgit/issues) for all questions, bug reports, and feature requests.
+> [!IMPORTANT]
+> I consider this plugin feature frozen.
+Requests for new features _will be closed_.

+If updating grgit versions or Gradle versions causes a bug in **existing grgit behavior** in your build, feel free to open an issue.

 ## Why do you care?

 [JGit](https://eclipse.org/jgit/) provides a powerful Java API for interacting with Git repositories.
 However, in a Groovy context it feels very cumbersome, making it harder to express the operations you want to perform without being surrounded by a lot of cruft.

+> [!CAUTION]
+> See the "Project Status" section above and consider if you really need grgit's functionality.
+I strongly advise against using it in new Groovy projects or Gradle builds.

 ## What is it?